john-azzaro/Study-Continuous-Integration/README.md

 CI is envaluable to developers in that it can:
 1. *Solve problems quickly by detecting and locating errors.*
-2. *Spend more tim ebuilding features instead of fixing problems.*
+2. *Spend more time building features instead of fixing problems.*
 3. *Help developers frequently integrate code often to communictae betwene engineers and get feedback.*
 4. *Make sure code is consistent.*
 5. *Help make code much more dependable with automated testing.*